dotnet/EntityFramework.Docs/entity-framework/core/testing/choosing-a-testing-strategy.md

 ### Repository pattern

 The approaches above attempted to either swap EF Core's production database provider with a fake testing provider, or to create a `DbSet` backed by an in-memory collection.
-These techniques are similar in that they evaluate the program's LINQ queries - either in SQLite or in memory - and this is ultimately the source of the difficulties outlined above: a query designed to execute against a specific production database cannot reliably execute elsewhere without issues.
+These techniques are similar in that they still evaluate the program's LINQ queries - either in SQLite or in memory - and this is ultimately the source of the difficulties outlined above: a query designed to execute against a specific production database cannot reliably execute elsewhere without issues.

 For a proper, reliable test double, consider introducing a [repository layer](https://martinfowler.com/eaaCatalog/repository.html) which mediates between your application code and EF Core.
 The production implementation of the repository contains the actual LINQ queries and executes them via EF Core.
 In testing, the repository abstraction is directly stubbed or mocked without needing any actual LINQ queries, effectively removing EF Core from your testing stack altogether and allowing tests to focus on application code alone.